vitessio/website/content/en/docs/18.0/user-guides/schema-changes/audit-and-control.md

 - `--ddl_strategy`: by default migrations run directly via MySQL standard DDL.
 This flag must be aupplied to indicate an online strategy.
 See also [DDL strategies](../ddl-strategies) and [ddl_strategy flags](../ddl-strategy-flags).
 - `--migration_context <unique-value>`: all migrations in a `ApplySchema` command are logically grouped via a unique _context_.
 A unique value will be supplied automatically.
 The user may choose to supply their own value, and it's their responsibility to provide with a unique value.
 Any string format is accepted.
   The context can then be used to search for migrations, via `SHOW VITESS_MIGRATIONS LIKE 'the-context'`.
 It is visible in `SHOW VITESS_MIGRATIONS ...` output as the `migration_context` column.
-- `--skip_preflight`: skip an internal Vitess schema validation.
-When running an online DDL it's recommended to add `--skip_preflight`.
-In future Vitess versions this flag may be removed or default to `true`.

 ## Tracking migrations